konosmgr/youtuber-bidding-app/STATE.md

 - Custom pattern backgrounds and animated gradient overlays for item detail pages
 - Backdrop-blur containers for spec lists and price displays in past auction cards
 - Text truncation and responsive spacing to prevent content overflow on smaller screens
+- Glass-morphic navbar design with dynamic blur effects that change on scroll position
+- Amber/gold accent palette with subtle purple and indigo secondary accents

 ## Authentication
 - Authentication status is checked when the application loads
 - Using a store called `isAuthenticated` to manage authentication state
 - User data is displayed in the UI once authenticated
 - Profile management with fields for display name and notification preferences
+- Redesigned user dropdown with improved clarity and visual hierarchy

 ## Development Environment
 - The application runs on port 5175 in development mode